 This award is generously supported by the Mirisch & Lebenheim Charitable Foundation

-The winner of First Plinth: Public Art Award will create an innovative work for the sculpture terrace at Dora House to be shown March–May 2020, before moving to a second site at Queen Elizabeth Olympic Park.
+The winner of First Plinth: Public Art Award will create an innovative work for the sculpture terrace at Dora House to be shown in 2024, before moving to a second site at the Queen Elizabeth Olympic Park.